fabricecordelieres/IJ-Plugin_MetroloJ/README.md

 8. The pdf report is generated, and appropriate files saved.

 ## What's on the report ?
-The field illumination report is composed of two pages (see an example of report on fig. [\[fig:gfir-report\]](#fig:gfir-report){reference-type="ref" reference="fig:gfir-report"}) based on the informations provided by the user.
+The field illumination report is composed of two pages based on the informations provided by the user.
 It is composed of up to 6 sections:
 ![image](img/gfir-report.jpg)

 * ***Normalized intensity profile***: normalized view of the field illumination, in false color, separated into iso-intensity zones which